-This study provides definitive evidence that CtBP1
+This study provides definitive evidence that CtBP1 and CtBP2 assemble into tetramers in the presence of NAD(H), challenging previous assumptions of a monomer-to-dimer transition.
+AUC played a crucial role, with sedimentation equilibrium (SE) measurements unambiguously demonstrating this tetramer formation.

-and CtBP2 assemble into tetramers in the presence of NAD(H), challenging previous assumptions of a monomer-to-dimer transition.
-Analytical ultracentrifugation and ITC confirm that nucleotide binding is thermodynamically linked to the assembly of dimers into tetramers, with dissociation constants indicating strong binding affinity.
+AUC and ITC confirm that nucleotide binding is thermodynamically linked to the assembly of dimers into tetramers, with dissociation constants indicating strong binding affinity.
 These findings have significant implications for understanding the role of CtBP in cancer progression and developing inhibitors to disrupt its transcriptional activity.
 While previous hypotheses suggested CtBP could act as a metabolic sensor by detecting NADH levels, the study's results indicate that CtBP is nearly fully saturated with NAD+ under physiological conditions, arguing against this sensor role.
-The research highlights the importance of sedimentation experiments in evaluating CtBP inhibitors' effectiveness in disrupting tetramer formation, offering valuable insights into potential therapeutic strategies.
+The research highlights the importance of AUC experiments in evaluating CtBP inhibitors' effectiveness in disrupting tetramer formation, offering valuable insights into potential therapeutic strategies.

-The research challenges previous assumptions about CtBP's oligomerization and highlights the importance of

-NAD(H) binding in regulating its function.
+The research challenges previous assumptions about CtBP's oligomerization and highlights the importance of NAD(H) binding in regulating its function.
 These findings have significant implications for understanding CtBP's role in cellular metabolism and gene regulation, offering new perspectives on its potential as a therapeutic target.